Margao: By Road

-Margao is connected by road to other cities like Mangalore, Udupi, Bhatkal, Kumta, Karwar, Ratnagiri, and Mumbai through the National Highway 66 (NH66).
+Margao is on the National Highway 66 (erstwhile, NH 17; also formerly part of NH 47).
+Thereby, it is connected to other cities such as Panvel, Ratnagiri, Sawantwadi, and Panaji to its north, and Karwar, Bhatkal, Shiroor, Mangaluru, Kasaragod, Kozhikode, Kochi, Thiruvananthapuram, and Kanyakumari to its south.
+At Panvel, at the junction with National Highway 48, it connects to Mumbai.

 Also, there is road which connects Margao to Ponda, São José de Areal, Sanvordem, Chandor, and other towns of Goa state.

+Margao is located approximately 33 km from the capital Panjim, and 25 km from Dabolim Airport, 560 km south of Mumbai.

+Margao is well connected by private taxis, Goa Miles, interstate bus corporations, and private luxury coaches.

 Education

 Margao is home to many schools and colleges, the alumni of which have made significant contributions to Goa's cultural and scientific landscape.
-Most schools function in accordance with the curriculum prescribed by the Directorate of Education and the Goa Board of Secondary and Higher Secondary Education.The oldest, the Loyola High School (Goa) near the Old Bus Stand, is a Jesuit-run school.
+Most schools function in accordance with the curriculum prescribed by the Directorate of Education and the Goa Board of Secondary and Higher Secondary Education.
+The oldest, the Loyola High School (Goa) near the Old Bus Stand, is a Jesuit-run school.
 Other schools include Bhatikar Model English High School (established in 1935) named after its founder Late Pandurang Raya Bhatikar and Mahila & Nutan High School which was established as Samaj Seva Sangh's Mahila Vidyalay for girls in 1933 and started co-ed intake in June 1972.
 Manovikas English Medium School and Vidya Vikas Academy affiliated to the Council for the Indian School Certificate Examinations and Central Board of Secondary Education are highly sought after.
 The other educational institutes in Margao include St.Joseph High School at Aquem, Govt.
 High School Vidyanagar, Holy Spirit Institute, Presentation Convent High School, Fatima Convent High School, Perpetual Convent High School located in Navelim, and Popular High School in Comba near police station.

 The colleges in Margao include The Parvatibai Chowgule College which was housed in Portuguese Military Barracks opposite Multipurpose High School in Vidyanagar.
 The college moved to its present location in 1972 under the direction of then principal P. S. Rege.
 Shree Damodar College of Commerce and Economics and Govind Ramnath Kare College of Law provide post secondary education in Commerce and Law respectively.
 Schools such as Shree Damodar Higher Secondary School Of Science and R.M.S Higher Secondary School focus exclusively on higher secondary education.
-There are also ITIs (Industrial Training Institutes) which impart technical education.
-Don Bosco College of Engineering located at Fatorda is the sole technical degree granting institute in the town.
+There is also a government-run ITI (Industrial Training Institute) in Borda which imparts technical education.
+Don Bosco College of Engineering located at Fatorda is a technical degree granting institute in the town.